kdorff/png2svgcircles/README.md

 ### Example 3

-And an example for [ResinChem Tech](https://www.youtube.com/@ResinChemTech) where we use the tolerance option, `-t`, to better handle images that have less non-uniform coloring.
+And an example for [ResinChem Tech](https://www.youtube.com/@ResinChemTech) where we use the tolerance option, `-t`, to better handle images that have non-uniform coloring.

 ```bash
 groovy png2svgcircles.groovy -i images/Chicken_New01.png -o images/Chicken_New01.svg -s 1 -m 2 -x 20 -t 0.5